 What is Section 1231?

-Section 1231 is the section of the Internal Revenue Code that governs the tax treatment of gains and losses on the sale or exchange of real or depreciable property used in a trade or business and held over one year.
+Section 1231 is the section of the Internal Revenue Code that deals with the tax treatment of gains and losses on the sale or exchange of real or depreciable property used in a trade or business and held over one year.

 Whether you sell one piece of section 1231 property or your entire business, the rules of section 1231 apply.
 Form 4797 is used to report the sale of business property.